vjgarciag96/PistaPadelBot/README.md

 # PistaPadelBot
-Bot that allows you to see availability of tennis paddle court of Safyde from Unex(Cáceres).
-Implemented using Selenium for navigation into the WebApp of Safyde and getting the availability.
+Bot to see availability of tennis paddle court from Safyde of Unex (Cáceres).
+Implemented using Selenium library for Python.